On a quest to find the best food for large breed dogs? You’ve come to the right place!

 “Balance,” in the form of ingredient ratios, is essential for the efficiency and metabolism of your dog.
 Let’s say an essential amino acid in a certain formula is on the lower end, below the standard.
 The dog food company has a responsibility to raise the level, balance it out, by (perhaps) adding an ingredient rich in that essential amino acid.
 It also has to be careful however, because too much of a certain ingredient can be harmful (i.e. kidney issues, brought on by way too much protein and phosphorus).
 Thus, nutritional balance, is key for optimal health of your dog.

 The best dog food companies hire trained veterinary nutritionists to assist them in achieving the goal of choosing quality ingredients in the right ratios for a complete and balanced dog food for your large breed.
 What do these nutritionists find the most important?
 Let’s find out.

-What nutrients make up a properly balanced dog food?
+Nutrients in a properly balanced dog food

 If you want to ensure you large dogs optimal health is maintained, combine a healthy dose of physical activity with the appropriate amounts and ratios of the following nutrients:

 - Proteins: Made up of amino acids, building blocks of strong muscles and body tissue repair.
 Dogs can only create half the amino acids they need, the rest (the essential half) must come from their diet.